-For children with autism, keeping focus can be challenging.
-Paying attention to a single task or set of tasks is a skill that can be developed overtime.
+For autistic children, keeping focus can be challenging.
+Paying attention to a single task or set of tasks is a skill that can be developed over time.

-- This Sensory Kit gives children (and adults!) a whole assortment of options to help get the wiggles out!
+This gives children (and adults!) a whole assortment of options to help get the wiggles out!

-There are many businesses actively working to be inclusive of individuals with autism.
+There are many businesses actively working to be inclusive of autistic individuals.
 Many are actively seeking to hire neurodiverse employees and create more work opportunities for individuals with disabilities.

 Here are some companies in your community that are autism-friendly:

-Books featuring characters with autism are an easy and entertaining way to introduce the topic of Autism to your children, family members, friends, and your child’s peers.
+Books featuring autistic characters are an easy and entertaining way to introduce the topic of autism to your children, family members, friends, and your child’s peers.
 Books offer simple, accessible explanations and illustrations that can help children and others better understand autism.

 Here are some children’s books that emphasize messages about friendship, community, and understanding:

-“Ethan’s Story: My Life With Autism” (Ethan Rice): Written by eight year old Ethan Rice who has Autism.
-On his seventh birthday, Ethan decided that he wanted to share with classmates that he had Autism.
+“Ethan’s Story: My Life With Autism” (Ethan Rice): Written by eight-year-old autistic Ethan Rice.
+On his seventh birthday, Ethan decided that he wanted to share with classmates that he was autistic.
 This book is a collection of questions Ethan’s classmates asked him and the answers he gave.
-Ethan explains in his book what Autism means to him and why he feels blessed that God made him that way.
+Ethan explains in his book what autism means to him and why he feels blessed that God made him that way.

-“The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin” (Julia Finley Mosca): Tells the story of Dr. Temple Grandin, a woman with Autism.
+“The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin” (Julia Finley Mosca): Tells the story of Dr. Temple Grandin, an autistic woman.
 Dr. Temple Grandin’s story is told about how she thought differently than her peers.
 She went on to become a powerful voice in modern science, studying animals and publishing work relating to the humane treatment of livestock.

-“Brotherly Feelings: Me, My Emotions, and My Brother with Asperger’s Syndrome” (Sam Frender and Robin Schiffmiller): Tells the story of Sam and his brother Eric, who has Autism.
+“Brotherly Feelings: Me, My Emotions, and My Brother with Asperger’s Syndrome” (Sam Frender and Robin Schiffmiller): Tells the story of Sam and his autistic brother Eric.
 The other kids don’t understand Eric because he acts differently than them.
 Sometimes, Sam gets embarrassed by the way his brother acts.
-But, when Sam sees Eric being bullied, it’s important for him to make sure the other kids understand his brother’s Autism and treat him with respect.
+But, when Sam sees Eric being bullied, he needs to make sure the other kids understand his brother is autistic and treat him with respect.
 In this book, Sam learns what it means to be a good sibling.

-“Leah’s Voice” (Lori Demonia): The story of Logan and her older sister Leah, who has Autism.
+“Leah’s Voice” (Lori Demonia): The story of Logan and her older sister Leah, who is autistic.
 Logan has a playdate with a friend, Abby, who doesn’t understand Leah and tries to exclude her from playing.
-Logan doesn’t know how to explain to Abby that her sister has Autism.
-Logan becomes frustrated when she misses a movie because Leah was having a tough time in the theater.
+Logan doesn’t know how to explain to Abby that her sister is autistic.
+Logan becomes frustrated when she misses a movie because Leah is having a tough time in the theater.
 As the story goes on, Logan starts to see how Leah is being treated unfairly and learns how to explain to her friends why her sister acts the way she does and ways that she can be treated kindly.

-“Since We’re Friends: An Autism Picture Book” (Celeste Shally): The story of Matt, who has autism.
+“Since We’re Friends: An Autism Picture Book” (Celeste Shally): The story of Matt, who is autistic.
 Matt struggles in social situations but his best friend always helps him out, whether it’s during sports, reading, or talking about animals.
-This book captures the essence of friendship and helps children better understand their peers with Autism.
+This book captures the essence of friendship and helps children better understand their autistic peers.

-Be an autism advocate and spread awareness in your own community.
-Learning more about autism, showing your support, raising awareness, donating to charities and organizations that support individuals with autism, or participating in fundraisers are all simple ways to get involved and spread awareness in your own community.
+Be an autism advocate and spread awareness in your community.
+Learning more about autism, showing your support, raising awareness, donating to charities and organizations that support autistic individuals, or participating in fundraisers are all simple ways to get involved and spread awareness in your own community.
 Reach out to family, friends, coworkers, and neighbors to get involved, too.

 Make the world a more inclusive place and spread positivity.
 Any act of kindness, big or small, can make an impact and is a powerful way to show others you care.
 A family member, friend, or person in your community will feel appreciated, loved, valued, and important.
-Give someone a call to say “hi,” write a friendly letter, or give a stranger a compliment.
-Kindness is contagious, and may inspire others to do the same.
+Give someone a call to say “hi,” write a friendly letter, or compliment a stranger.
+Kindness is contagious and may inspire others to do the same.
 In the spirit of inclusion, reach out and show kindness to those around you.

-First-person accounts, or perspectives directly from individuals with autism, are important.
-They are a direct look into the experiences of someone diagnosed with autism and allow others to gain a better understanding of one’s reality.
+First-person accounts, or perspectives directly from autistic individuals are important.
+They are a direct look into the experiences of someone diagnosed as autistic and allow others to gain a better understanding of one’s reality.
 In media, accurate representation is meaningful.

-Check out these books: (and also see our articles written by young people with autism)
+Check out these books (and also see our articles written by autistic young people):

-- “Aspie World” (Dan Morgan Jones): Influencer, public speaker, and advocate Dan Jones is host of “Aspie World,” a podcast about life experiences, motivational chats, and helpful tips for individuals with autism.
-Whether you are a parent or someone with autism, work with individuals with autism, or are in education, medical, or the healthcare industry, there’s something to learn from Dan’s podcast.
+- “Aspie World” (Dan Morgan Jones): Influencer, public speaker, and advocate Dan Jones is the host of “Aspie World,” a podcast about life experiences, motivational chats, and helpful tips for autistic individuals.
+Whether you are a parent or autistic yourself, work with autistic individuals, or are in education, medical, or the healthcare industry, there’s something to learn from Dan’s podcast.